MARKET & SELL Course

-Value Propositions: The Best Story (Not Always the Best Product) Wins
+The Best Story (Not Always the Best Product) Wins!

 Pre-requisite: Markets & Customer Goals

-- Start more conversations with decision-makers (qualified leads).
+- Create conversational positioning that opens more dialogues with decision-makers (qualified leads).

-- Communicate unique differentiation in customer value terminology.
+- Communicate unique differentiation in customer value terminology versus technical product speak.

-- Raise the consultative selling quotient of the salesforce and play stronger offense.
+- Raise the consultative selling quotient of the salesforce so they can play stronger offense.

 - You’re Speaking the Language of Your Products – Your marketing and sales messages are more about your products than they are the business goals and aspirations of your target customers.